Art Gallery of New South Wales: Governance

 The Art Gallery of NSW is a statutory body established under the Art Gallery of New South Wales Act (1980) and is a body aligned with NSW Trade & Investment.
 Led by a board of trustees, the gallery also provides administrative support for several other entities, each with its own legal structure: the Art Gallery of NSW Foundation, VisAsia, Brett Whiteley Foundation and Art Gallery Society of NSW.

 The board of trustees has nine members plus a president and vice president.
 An executive is composed of the gallery director, deputy directory, and three senior staff members.
 The Art Gallery of NSW Foundation is the gallery's major acquisition fund and the umbrella organisation for all the gallery benefactor groups and funds.
 It raises money from donations and bequests, invests this capital and then uses the income to purchase works of art for the collection.
 The Art Gallery of New South Wales has also developed a sound foundation of corporate support.
-It presenting partners and sponsors include Aqualand Projects Pty Ltd, EY, Herbert Smith Freehills LLP, J.P.Morgan, Macquarie Group Limited and UBS.
+It presenting partners and sponsors include Aqualand Projects, EY, Herbert Smith Freehills, JPMorgan Chase, Macquarie Group and UBS.

 VisAsia, the Australian Institute of Asian Culture and Visual Arts, was established to promote Asian arts and culture.
 It includes both the VisAsia Council and individual membership.
 The Brett Whiteley Foundation, promotes and encourages knowledge and appreciation of the work of the late Brett Whiteley.
 The Art Gallery Society of NSW is the gallery's membership organisation.
 Its objectives are to enhance members' enjoyment of art, and to raise funds for the gallery's collection.
-The Society is a separate legal entity, controlled and operated by the Society Council and members.
+The society is a separate legal entity, controlled and operated by the Society Council and members.